xychen2022/3DFasterRCNN/README.md

 If you find our work useful, please consider cite our paper:

 @article{chen2021fast,

-title={Fast and Accurate Craniomaxillofacial Landmark Detection via 3D Faster R-CNN}, author={Chen, Xiaoyang and Lian, Chunfeng and Deng, Hannah H and Kuang, Tianshu and Lin, Hung-Ying and Xiao, Deqiang and Gateno, Jaime and Shen, Dinggang and Xia, James J and Yap, Pew-Thian}, journal={IEEE Transactions on Medical Imaging}, year={2021}, publisher={IEEE}
+title={Fast and Accurate Craniomaxillofacial Landmark Detection via 3D Faster R-CNN},

+author={Chen, Xiaoyang and Lian, Chunfeng and Deng, Hannah H and Kuang, Tianshu and Lin, Hung-Ying and Xiao, Deqiang and Gateno, Jaime and Shen, Dinggang and Xia, James J and Yap, Pew-Thian},
-}

-@inproceedings{plummerCITE2018,
-Author = {Bryan A. Plummer and Paige Kordas and M. Hadi Kiapour and Shuai Zheng and Robinson Piramuthu and Svetlana Lazebnik}, Title = {Conditional Image-Text Embedding Networks}, Booktitle  = {The European Conference on Computer Vision (ECCV)}, Year = {2018}
+journal={IEEE Transactions on Medical Imaging},

+year={2021},

+publisher={IEEE}
 }